xDarkLemon/Topic_Seg_BERT_TCN/README.md

 DAct is composed of dialogue utterances with two speakers.

-Data Format: one instance per line, the labels and utterances are separated by the ++$+++ symbol.
+Data Format: one instance per line, the labels and sentences are separated by the ++$+++ symbol.
 Label 1 / 0 means a / no topic switch point in corresponding utterances respectively.
 Symbol '@' is used as the place holder to keep a fixed-size window, which empirically may improve the performance of the model.

 <img src="./imgs/dact_example.png" align=center />